On Extending Amdahl's law to Learn Computer Performance: Results and discussion

 Figures \ref{FIG:sir_intel_results} and \ref{FIG:sfr_intel_results} depict the cross-validation accuracy of the tests in the Integer and Floating Point suites benchmarked on Intel Xeon 8180M.
-In case of the Integer tests, the models result in an accuracy of $\approx 95\%$ or higher.
-However, in case of the Floating point tests, the \emph{wrf\_r} model resulted in a minimum accuracy of $\approx 88\%$ and several models for other tests resulted in a maximum accuracy is $> 99\%$ for several tests.
+In case of the Integer suite, the underlying models result in an accuracy of $\approx 95\%$ or higher.
+However, in case of the Floating point tests, the \emph{wrf\_r} model resulted in the minimum accuracy of $\approx 88\%$ and some models for other tests resulted in the maximum accuracy of $> 99\%$.
 The overall models for the Integer and Floating point suites resulted in average accuracies of $98\%$ and $96\%$, respectively.